 Learning network

-Bioregional Summer School
+Bioregional Summer School 2026

 Lighting a beacon on the Exe.
 Credit: Radio Exe / Lord Mayor of Exeter

-South Devon Bioregional Summer School, 18th -25th July
+South Devon Bioregional Summer School, 2026

 Foregrounding the practice rather than the theory of bioregioning

-BLC's first practical course is designed to be a collaborative experience that gives the flavour of how we practice bioregioning in South Devon.
+BLC's first week-long course is designed to be a collaborative experience that gives the flavour of how we practice bioregioning in South Devon.
 Bioregioning is the bundle of practices for working regeneratively with landscapes and whole systems in a given bioregion.
 We do this work in the context of climate breakdown, biodiversity loss, failing economies and political instability.
 Because we see bioregioning as a relational practice, we pay a good deal of attention to increasing the capacities of vitality, viability and evolution of the networks, flows and relationships that make up the landscapes and human systems such as health and food that we engage with.

 The course brings together nine long-term bioregioning practitioners to share their experience and knowledge of how to do this work.
 We will be covering almost all aspects of bioregioning from economies to ecologies, from culture to politics.
 There will be a focus on how to start and how to continue; the capacities needed to lead this work; the many entry points into bioregioning and how different places around the world are tackling this work.